CCA-Public/digital-archives-manual/guides/resources.md

         cd /path/to/directory
         for f in $(find . -name "*,*"); do rename -v 's/,/_/' $f; done

     Note that this will only change the first comma in every file name.
-For example, if a file name contains five commas, you will have to run the command five times to replace every comma.
+For example, if a file name contains five commas, you will have to run the command five times to replace every comma. *This will only work if you run detox prior to this command to get rid of all the spaces in the file name.

 * **Sync folders**